dsc-courses/practice.dsc40a.com/problems/fa22-midterm/fa22-midterm-q02.md

 # BEGIN PROB

+_Originally Problem 2 on the Fall 2022 Midterm Exam._

 Calculate $w_1^*$ and $w_0^*$ of the linear regression line for the following dataset, $\mathcal{D}$.
 You may use the fill-in-the-blanks and the table below to organize your work.